nasa-gcn/gcn-schema/README.md

         git push && git push origin <tag name>

-This will make release officially available for use.
+This will make release available for use.